nhsengland/virtual-wards-draft-standards/FHIR-Resources-Population-Guidance/FHIR-Patient.md

       <td>date</td>
       <td>Optional</td>
       <td>0:1</td>
+      <td>The date of birth for the individual</td>
       </tr>
     </tbody>
 </table>

-The date of birth for the individual
+Age of the individual drives many clinical processes.

 #### Example
 ```json